glowkeeper/P3D/docs/labs/week2Session1.md

 ![](./images/sphereNormal.jpg)

-The amended `hit_sphere` and `ray_color` functions of `main.cpp`, below, uses the outward normal and visualises all normals via a colour map.
+The amended `hit_sphere` and `ray_color` functions of `main.cpp`, below, use the outward normal.
+They also visualise all normals via a colour map.

 ```
 #include "color.h"